Sued for Debt in South Dakota? Here's What to Do Next

 South Dakota Deceptive Trade Practices Act

 In addition to the federal FDCPA, South Dakota has its own consumer protection law that may provide additional rights and remedies against debt collectors.
-Violations of state law can result in additional damages.
+Violations of state law can carry additional statutory damages, attorney fees, and in some jurisdictions treble or punitive damages — read the FAQs below for the specifics.

-How We Help With South Dakota Debt Cases
+How a South Dakota Debt Lawsuit Typically Moves

 How long to respond in South Dakota?